fennecb/cisc5800_project/README.md

 # Final project for CISC5800.

 `TestRunner.py` handles all of the ML tasks.
-Its arguments are as follows:
- * sjdfskdf
- * sdkjfjksdf
- * sdfjsdkjf